FRAIOLIenzo/Truck-Quillity/README.md

     - Open the Notebook_L2 Folder
     - Open the Notebook File
-    - Watch the entire progress of our project
+    - Watch the entire progress of our project and statistics